pooja-a9/LocalAds/README.md

 ## Intended User

-Who is your intended user?
-(For example, is this an app for dog owners?
-Families?
-Students?
-Travelers?)
 Anyone who wants to see the local ads or find a job posting, kids sports activities.
-Features

 ## Main features of app.
 •	Post ads